okyeron/fates/hardware/Build.md

 ### Crystal
 Save the crystal for last of the smd stuff since it's big and gets in the way of soldering the smaller parts.

+There's no direction or polarity here.
+It can go on either way.

 <img src="buildpix/crystal.png" alt="crystal" width="720" height="480" />

 # Thru-hole